ublue-os/ucore/ucore/vm-test.md

 - Every SSH host key type and fingerprint remains unchanged
 - The same checks still pass after a second target reboot

+For images with the `swtpm` package, the test also verifies the `swtpm`, `swtpm_svirt`, and `swtpm_libvirt` SELinux modules are installed at priority 200, `/usr/bin/swtpm` resolves and is labeled `swtpm_exec_t`, and no bind mount masks that deployed file.
+These checks run on both target boots.

 Direct mode validates the installed image digest on both boots and performs the same health, networking, identity, SSH-key, and persistence checks.
 It does not assert a rollback deployment because no `bootc switch` occurs.